Efficient Video Transformers with Spatial-Temporal Token Selection: Introduction

 Directly generalizing such an idea from image transformers to video transformers, while appealing, is non-trivial.
-On one hand, tokens in videos usually take the form of 3D cubes, and tokenization typically flattens all cubes into a sequence of 3D vectors.
-As a result, simply learning what to keep and use in the sequence with sampling based approaches~\cite{rao2021dynamicvit,pan2021ia} inevitably produces a set of discontinuous tokens in space and time, thus destroying the structural information in videos.
-This conflicts with current popular design of video transformers, which processes 3D tokens in a hierarchical manner preserving both spatial and temporal context of videos~\cite{fan2021multiscale, liu2021video}.
-Instead, we argue that the selection of spatial-temporal tokens in video transformers should be processed in a sequential manner---attending to salient frames over the entire time horizon first and then dive into those frames to look for important spatial information\footnote{Here the notion of "frame" can be either a single frame or multiple frames within a clip in the original video, depending on whether clip-based video models with 3D convolutions are used.}.
+Tokens in videos usually take the form of 3D cubes, and the tokenization layer in video transformers typically flattens all cubes into a sequence of 3D vectors.
+As a result, simply learning what to keep in the sequence with sampling based approaches~\cite{rao2021dynamicvit,pan2021iared} inevitably produces a set of \textit{discontinuous} tokens in space and time, thus destroying the structural information in videos.
+This also conflicts with the recent design of video transformers, which processes 3D tokens in a hierarchical manner preserving both spatial and temporal context~\cite{fan2021multiscale,liu2021video}.
+Instead, we argue that the selection of spatial-temporal tokens in video transformers should be processed in a \textit{sequential} manner---attending to salient frames over the entire time horizon first, and then diving into those frames to look for the most important spatial region\footnote{Here the notion of ``frame'' can be either a single frame or multiple frames within a clip in the original video, depending on whether clip-based video models with 3D convolutions are used.}.